 While in Pune, students will be housed in double rooms in a modest hotel.
 This accommodation includes breakfast and some dinners.
-During the extended excursion that falls within the last three weeks, participants stay in a series of hotels and similar residences.
+During excursions outside of Pune, participants will stay in hotels and similar residences.

 Pune: South Asian Civilization in India

-The University of Chicago’s Autumn quarter program in Pune explores topics in South Asian civilization.
-It is built upon a three-course civilization sequence, which examines the literature, religion, art and society of the South Asian subcontinent through course work, field studies and direct experience.
+The University of Chicago’s Autumn quarter program in Pune explores topics in South Asian humanities and social sciences.
+It is built upon a three-course “civilization” sequence, which examines the literature, religion, political thought, art, music, and society of the South Asian subcontinent through coursework, field studies, and direct experience.
 Pune is a city of approximately four million inhabitants situated on the eastern foothills of the Indian western coastal mountains, or ghats, about 100 miles southeast of Mumbai.
-Famously labeled by India’s first Prime Minister Jawaharlal Nehru as “the Oxford and Cambridge of India,” it is a major center for Indian art, religion and higher education, and an ideal site for cultural immersion.
+Famously labeled by India’s first Prime Minister Jawaharlal Nehru as “the Oxford and Cambridge of India,” it is a major center for Indian art, religion, and higher education, and an ideal site for cultural immersion.

 The Pune program is operated in cooperation with the American Institute of Indian Studies (AIIS), an academic organization with an office in Pune and American headquarters at the University of Chicago.

 Credits and Registration

 Participants in the Pune program remain registered as full-time students in the College.
 They take and receive credit for four courses: the three courses in the civilization sequence and the Hindi language course.
 The civilization sequence meets the College’s civilization requirement.
 Students who have already met this requirement may use these courses as electives.
 Their use, partial or total, in a program of study (major) must be approved by the undergraduate chair of the respective major.
 The language course will normally count as an elective.
 This course is neither keyed to Chicago’s Hindi language sequences nor equivalent to any specific on-campus course.